Tibor Kálmán (Software Engineer)

 The rollout of DoT is gradual, some name servers do not support them yet.

 It is important to note that since DoT uses a distinct port, it will be obvious that you are using it for DNS queries, which may raise flags in certain environments.

 When using DNS over HTTPS (DoH), the normal DNS protocol is avoided, and the DNS requests are sent through HTTP POST or GET requests.
 These requests are constructed based on the DoH supporting DNS server’s URI Template.
 The URI Template specifies how clients can construct the URL used for a particular query.

 A special media type (application/DNS-message) is used to signal the usage of DoH, both in the requests and the replies.

 The privacy of the requests and responses is provided by the underlying HTTPS protocol, which handles encryption.

 Solving privacy – VPN

 A quick and easy solution is to use a VPN service.
-Since all VPN traffic is encrypted and some services promise not to keep any records, eavesdropping DNS queries should prove to be very difficult, as difficult as eavesdropping any other VPN traffic.
+Since all VPN traffic is encrypted and some services promise not to keep any records, eavesdropping DNS queries should prove to be very difficult, as difficult as eavesdropping on any other VPN traffic.